 |Applied Research||Solving practical problems that can improve the human condition||

 |Experimental Development||Using acquired knowledge to produce or improve products and processes||

 |Sources: Boston Consulting Group, Lawrence Berkeley National Laboratory|

 Conversely, China’s R&D spending on basic and applied research, which are critical to the development of new scientific ideas and cutting-edge technologies, proportionally lags that of other major powers.
-Basic research in China averaged around 5 percent of total R&D expenditure between 2000 to 2015, while the share of applied research dropped from 16.9 percent to 10.8 percent.
-Over the same period, the US poured 17.8 percent of its R&D funding into basic research and 20.5 percent into applied research.
-In nominal terms, China’s basic and applied expenditure was roughly $60 billion in 2015, more than South Korea ($28 billion), Japan ($48 billion), and UK ($25 billion), but significantly less than that of the US ($170 billion).
+Basic research in China averaged around 5 percent of total R&D expenditure between 2000 to 2018, while the share of applied research dropped from 17 percent to 11.1 percent.
+Over the same period, the US poured 17.3 percent of its R&D funding into basic research and 20.4 percent into applied research.
+In nominal terms, China’s basic and applied expenditure was $77.1 billion in 2018, more than that of South Korea ($34.5 billion) and Japan ($54.7 billion), but less than half that of the US ($200.5 billion).

 To supplement the prevalence of experimental research, Chinese leaders are promoting the importance of basic and applied research.
 President Xi Jinping specifically called on China to “strengthen basic research, and make major breakthroughs in pioneering basic research and groundbreaking . . . innovations” in his speech at the 19th Party Congress.
-However, McKinsey notes in a 2015 report that regulatory hurdles, insufficient IP protections, inefficient government funding, and underinvestment by private-sector players continue to stifle China’s endeavors to promote science-based innovations.
+This is likely to be difficult as regulatory hurdles, insufficient IP protections, inefficient government funding, and underinvestment by private-sector players continue to stifle China’s endeavors to promote science-based innovations.
 However, it is worth noting that in 2019 basic R&D expenditure grew by 22.5 percent year-over-year, while applied and experimental R&D grew by 14 percent and 11.7 percent, respectively.